-Streamwise displacements (u -component) for a 100-psi run are compared in Fig. 11a.
+Streamwise displacements for a 100-psi run are compared in Fig. 11a.
 The traces are averages of the four available runs.
 In the case of the modeled response, the simulation was run four times using the four separate PSP loading inputs.
 Over the first 1.5 ms, the agreement between the experiment and model is relatively poor.
-This in part due to light refraction effects occurring at early times, which can lead to experimental bias errors of 10s of microns; however, at later times greater than about 3 ms, the agreement continues to suffer.
+This is in part due to light refraction effects occurring at early times, which can lead to experimental bias errors of 10s of microns; however, at later times greater than about 3 ms, the agreement continues to suffer.
 A comparison of power spectral densities (PSDs) is shown in Fig. 11b.
 Each PSD is computed in an identical fashion using the Welch windowing algorithm (pwelch function) in Matlab.
 Both the experimental and modeled PSDs show prominent peaks at the bending-translating and shell mode frequencies identified in the modal test and linear modeling.
 However, the PSD amplitudes vary by about 50%.
-Collectively, these results suggest the excitation applied to model as constrained by the assumptions described above may not be truly reflective of the experimental conditions.
-Nevertheless the spectral characteristics of the experimental and simulation results are qualitatively similar, and attention now turns to the transverse displacements, which will be shown to be a much stronger driver of nonlinear response in the present work.
+Collectively, these results suggest the model may be missing a forcing present in the experiment.
+The fact that the experimental amplitude associated with the bending-translating mode is higher than that in the model may indicate that loading on the back side of the beam is an important driver of this structural mode.
+Nevertheless, attention now turns to the transverse displacements, which will be shown to be a much stronger driver of nonlinear response in the present work.

 Fig. 10 Primary mode shapes returned by the linearized finite element model: a) rocking mode b) bending-translating mode, c) out-of-phase shell mode and d) in-phase shell mode.
-Red and blue denote maximum and minimum displacements, respectively.
-Only $\frac{1}{4}$ of the mode shape is shown for the bending-translating mode.